mspass-team/mspass/docs/source/user_manual/memory_management.rst

 memory requirements below.

-The final generic issue about memory management is a software issue that very few seismologists are likely to recognize as an issue.
+The final generic issue about memory management is a software issue that many seismologists may not recognize as an issue.
 That is, all modern computer languages (even modern FORTRAN) utilize dynamic memory allocation.
 In a language like C/C++ memory allocation is explicit in the code with calls to the `malloc` family of functions in